rahulnagaraju724/temperature-converter-app/README.md

 ### Notes

-- The background color of the layout changes dynamically to visually represent temperature ranges:
+- The background color of the layout changes dynamically to visually represent temperature ranges in F(C is converted to F and displayed after conversion):
   - Blue: Indicates temperatures above 90 degrees Fahrenheit.
   - Yellow: Indicates temperatures between 0 and 90 degrees Fahrenheit.
   - Red: Indicates temperatures below 0 degrees Fahrenheit.
 - Images (e.g., sun or frost) are displayed in the ImageView based on the temperature range.
+  - Sun: Indicates it is above 90 F
+  - Frost: Indicates it is below 0 F

 ### Snapshots